Heather Graham: The Hangover and after (2009–present)

 In 2009, Graham played the stripper with a heart of gold, Jade, in The Hangover (2009), which was released to critical and box-office success.
 She won the role after Lindsay Lohan turned it down.
 Though she did not return for the sequel The Hangover Part II (2011), she reprised her role in the final installment of the trilogy, The Hangover Part III (2013).
 In 2010, she starred in Boogie Woogie, followed by roles in the unsuccessful films Father of Invention, 5 Days of War, Judy Moody and the Not Bummer Summer (all 2011), and About Cherry (2012).
 Graham was also credited for archive footage of her from Scream 2 re-used in Scream 4 (2011).

 Graham voiced the character of Antonia Bayle in the online role-playing video game EverQuest 2.

-She played Meredith Crown in At Any Price, which stars Dennis Quaid and Zac Efron, and was selected to compete for the Golden Lion at the 69th Venice International Film Festival, and later screened as an official selection at the Telluride and Toronto Film Festivals.
-Other roles include mob lawyer Annette Stratton-Osborne in Behaving Badly and short story writer Mary Bellanova in My Dead Boyfriend (both 2014).
+She played Meredith Crown in At Any Price (2012), which stars Dennis Quaid and Zac Efron, and was selected to compete for the Golden Lion at the 69th Venice International Film Festival, and later screened as an official selection at the Telluride and Toronto Film Festivals.
+Other roles include Veronica, The Waitress in Horns (2013), mob lawyer Annette Stratton-Osborne in Behaving Badly (2014), and short story writer Mary Bellanova in My Dead Boyfriend (2016).
 She wrote a comedy screenplay called Half Magic, which in 2013 she stated she wanted to direct.
 She said the story focuses on "these female friends and sexuality and about people having a sense of shame about sexuality and learning how to have a healthier attitude about it [...]
 It also deals with male/female relationships and sexism".
 The film was released in 2018.